Updated: Jun 2

 I have been meaning to do this for some time.
 I had the power supply and the switch but never seemed to get the time to put it all together.
-Plus the fact it meant playing with a bunch of hard-hitting electricity.
+Plus the fact, it meant playing with hard-hitting electricity.
 It put me off because I am no electrician!

 But then I started to build the Piper 3D printer and I thought I would make this project just for that.
 I was trying to make this printer the “most perfect” printer that I had.
 I have built four printers from “kits” and after doing that many of them you start to get an idea of what the perfect kit might be.
-If you ever had the chance to make your own.
 The Piper comes close to that because all the design has been done for you.
 All you have to do is print and assemble it in the best way possible.
 So that brings me nicely to this little post.
 Whilst it isn’t about the Piper 3D printer it is about a way to slap a switch to one of those power supplies that you tend to use in order to get 3D printers working.